 Like we mentioned above, this Netflix show has brought out some AMAZING and creative costumes.
 Here are some of our favorites we’ve seen around the internet this past half-year.

 We hope you liked our costumes!
 Good luck in your Halloween endeavors this year, let us know if you dressed as any character from Stranger Things or any other of your favorite shows!
-You can browse through all of our TV and movie costumes for more inspiration.
-In the mean time, watch out for the Demogorgan, listen to some Smiths, and say a prayer for poor Barb.
+You can browse through all of our TV and movie costumes for more Stranger Things Halloween costumes inspirations.
+In the meantime, watch out for the Demogorgon, listen to some Smiths, and say a prayer for poor Barb.